Maurice12370/IS247_TeamC/README.md

 - Implement Stacks for undo functionalities.
 - Develop functionalities using Map for student records.
 - Utilize Java library classes like Date, and work on Println, printf methods for formatted output.

-What problem is our project trying to solve:
-The Student Management System (SMS) project aims to solve the problem of managing student records efficiently in an educational institution.
-It allows administrators to easily add, update, delete, and search for student information.
-By organizing student data in a structured manner, the system helps keep track of students' personal details, course enrollments, and grades.
-Additionally, it can generate reports to provide insights into student performance and course participation.
-This project simplifies the process of handling student information, making it more accessible and manageable for school administrators.